mmnsports.com

 Dodgers' Shohei Ohtani Won't Pitch in World Series, Says Robertsillustration

-In a World Series filled with intriguing narratives, one was put to rest on Thursday: Los Angeles star Shohei Ohtani will not return to the mound to face the New York Yankees.
+In a World Series filled with intriguing narratives, one was put to rest on Thursday: Los Angeles Dodgers star Shohei Ohtani will not return to the mound to face the New York Yankees.

 "There is no possibility, none whatsoever," said Dodgers manager Dave Roberts.
 "Thank you for asking."